anodSaud/IT326-Students-Performance/README.md

 ## project description

 This project aims to analyze educational data to predict students' academic performance and understand their learning behaviors.
-Using various student attributes—such as study hours, attendance, parental support, and GPA—the project applies classification techniques to predict each student's final grade class.
+Using various student attributes such as study hours, attendance, parental support, and GPA. the project applies classification techniques to predict each student's final grade class.

 In addition, clustering methods are used to group students with similar habits and characteristics, helping to uncover hidden patterns and study profiles within the data.
 By combining these approaches, the project provides meaningful insights that help educators identify struggling students early and support data-driven decisions in education.